davisidarta/dbMAP/README.md

 # Citation

-We kindly ask that you cite the following if you use dbMAP for your work:
+We kindly ask that you cite dbMAP and the manuscript that lead to NMSlib if you use these algorithms for your work:

 ```
 Sidarta-Oliveira, Davi and Velloso, Licio, Comprehensive Visualization of High-Dimensional Single-Cell Data With Diffusion-Based Manifold Approximation and Projection (dbMAP).
 CELL-REPORTS-D-20-01731.
 Available at SSRN: https://ssrn.com/abstract=3582067 or http://dx.doi.org/10.2139/ssrn.3582067

+Malkov, Y.A., Yashunin, D.A..
+(2016).
+Efficient and robust approximate nearest neighbor search using Hierarchical Navigable Small World graphs.
+CoRR, abs/1603.09320.
+[BibTex]

 ```